FuelLabs/sway/docs/book/src/forc/plugins/forc_client/forc_call.md

 Arguments:
   <CONTRACT_ID>
           The contract ID to call

   <FUNCTION>
-    The function signature to call.
-When ABI is provided, this should be a selector (e.g. "transfer") When no ABI is provided, this should be the full function signature (e.g. "transfer(address,u64)")
+          The function selector to call.
+The function selector is the name of the function to call (e.g. "transfer").
+It must be a valid selector present in the ABI file

   [FUNCTION_ARGS]...
           Arguments to pass into the function to be called

 Options:
       --abi <ABI>
           Path or URI to a JSON ABI file

       --node-url <NODE_URL>
           The URL of the Fuel node to which we're submitting the transaction.
 If unspecified, checks the manifest's `network` table, then falls back to `http://127.0.0.1:4000`

-    You can also use `--target`, `--testnet`, or `--mainnet` to specify the Fuel node.
+          You can also use `--target`, `--devnet`, `--testnet`, or `--mainnet` to specify the Fuel node.

           [env: FUEL_NODE_URL=]

       --target <TARGET>
           Preset configurations for using a specific target.

-    You can also use `--node-url`, `--testnet`, or `--mainnet` to specify the Fuel node.
+          You can also use `--node-url`, `--devnet`, `--testnet`, or `--mainnet` to specify the Fuel node.

           Possible values are: [local, testnet, mainnet]

       --mainnet
           Use preset configuration for mainnet.

           You can also use `--node-url`, `--target`, or `--testnet` to specify the Fuel node.

       --testnet
           Use preset configuration for testnet.

           You can also use `--node-url`, `--target`, or `--mainnet` to specify the Fuel node.

       --devnet
           Use preset configuration for devnet.

           You can also use `--node-url`, `--target`, or `--testnet` to specify the Fuel node.

       --signing-key <SIGNING_KEY>
           Derive an account from a secret key to make the call

           [env: SIGNING_KEY=]

       --wallet
           Use forc-wallet to make the call

       --amount <AMOUNT>
           Amount of native assets to forward with the call

           [default: 0]

       --asset-id <ASSET_ID>
           Asset ID to forward with the call

       --gas-forwarded <GAS_FORWARDED>
           Amount of gas to forward with the call

       --mode <MODE>
           The execution mode to use for the call; defaults to dry-run; possible values: dry-run, simulate, live

           [default: dry-run]

       --gas-price <PRICE>
           Gas price for the transaction

       --script-gas-limit <SCRIPT_GAS_LIMIT>
           Gas limit for the transaction

       --max-fee <MAX_FEE>
           Max fee for the transaction

       --tip <TIP>
           The tip for the transaction

       --external-contracts <EXTERNAL_CONTRACTS>
           The external contract addresses to use for the call If none are provided, the call will automatically populate external contracts by making a dry-run calls to the node, and extract the contract addresses based on the revert reason

       --output <OUTPUT>
           The output format to use; possible values: default, raw

           [default: default]

+      --show-receipts
+          Output call receipts

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version
 ```

 </details>